ranak-jahan/Student-performance/README.md

 What could be done in the future?

-USing other regression algorithm
+USing other regression algorithm<br>
-How effective is the test preparation course?
+How effective is the test preparation course?<br>
-Which major factors contribute to test outcomes?
+Which major factors contribute to test outcomes?<br>
-What would be the best way to improve student scores on each test?
+What would be the best way to improve student scores on each test?<br>